JuIioCesar/CurriculumVitae/README.md

 **iOS Developer Analyst, [Globant](https://www.globant.com/), Mexico City — 2014 - Today**

 On this job Julio started making an impact on millions of users every release.
-With new features on the way and giving support to the alredy existing ones using Kanban methodology was an easy task.
-During the first year he performed test driven development and shadowed the team leader in retrospective and tech meetings on site and off shore.
+With new features on the way while giving support to the alredy existing ones using Kanban methodology.
+During the first year shadowed the team leader in retrospective and tech meetings on site and off shore.
 On the second year he started working on a Growth hacking team that has been responsible of getting millions of downloads for the client´s application.
 Working at Globant has been an adventure full of challenges and learnings.

 ### Achievements
 **Runner up winner**